Channel Noise Effects on Neural Synchronization: Introduction

 In this study, we investigate the synchronization of a small network of noisy Hodgkin-Huxley neurons.
-We select this neuron for study because of its close connection to biological reality and its ability to reproduce almost all single-neuron propeties \cite{hodgkin1952quantitative,bukoski2015channel,izhikevich2004model}.
+We select this neuron for study because of its close connection to biological reality and its ability to reproduce almost all single-neuron properties~\cite{hodgkin1952quantitative,bukoski2015channel,izhikevich2004model}.
 A channel can only conduct when it is considered open, and a channel is considered open when all the gates within the channel are open.
 The most direct approach to modeling the opening and closing of channels is referred to as the Markov Chain model.
-In the Markov Chain Model, each of $N$ channels of a particular type functions as a Markov process, transitioning between open and closed states with voltage-dependent rate constant, independently of other same-type channels.
+This model is consistent with the Hodgkin-Huxley model in the statistics of interspike intervals and is computationally much less intensive.
+In the Markov Chain model, each of $N$ channels of a particular type functions as a Markov process, transitioning between open and closed states with voltage-dependent rate constant, independently of other same-type channels.
 At each time step, one then determines the fraction of open channels of a particular type.
 These fractions are then used explicitly in the Hodgkin-Huxley voltage equation to model fluctuations in the membrane voltage due to channel noise.
-However, simulating such a Markov Chain is computationally exhaustive as one must compute the state of each channel individually, which takes a long time when dealing with thousands of channels.
-In order to account for perturbations in the Hodgkin-Huxley model, some studies have added an external perturbation to the Hodgkin-Huxley equations to assess the role of noise in synchronization \cite{borges2016effects,lameu2012suppression,popovych2013self}.
+Typically, the Markov Chain model is simulated using a Gillespie algorithm~\cite{gillespie1977exact,chow1996spontaneous,skaugen1979firing}.
+However, while computationally more modest than the Hodgkin-Huxley model that it is chosen to exemplify, simulating such a Markov Chain is still computationally exhaustive as the necessary time step for simulations is of order $N^{-1}$.
+As an alternative method to account for perturbations in the Hodgkin-Huxley model, some studies have added an external perturbation to the Hodgkin-Huxley equations to assess the role of noise in synchronization~\cite{borges2016effects,lameu2012suppression,popovych2013self}.
 This method, however, lacks justification that it accurately models the stochastic opening and closing of channels.